akshayshanker/Infinite-dimensional-reading-list/README.md

 This is a list of papers with models that track an infinite dimensional distribution through time.

+The focus is mostly on heterogeneous agent models, models of industry dynamics, endogenous growth models or search models.
+Standard stochastic growth or asset pricing models are generally excluded unless particularly interesting.

 Most papers are from 2012 and from the following journals:

 --- Econometrica